mlanca-c/CS50-breakout/README.md

 ### breakout-01 "The Quad Update"
  * breakout-01 takes advantage of Sprite Sheets in order to render a Paddle sprite during PlayState.

+### breakout-02 "The Bounce Update"
+ * breakout-02 uses AABB Collision Detection so that the Ball can bounce when it collides with the Paddle or the walls.

 # Cloning

  ```